-(a) Basis of Financial Statement Presentation
+a) Basis of Financial Statement Presentation

-The accompanying financial statements of the Plan are presented in accordance with U.S generally accepted accounting principles (U.S. GAAP).
-The accounting records of the Plan are maintained on the accrual basis.
+The accompanying financial statements of the Plan are presented in accordance with U.S. generally accepted accounting principles (U.S. GAAP).

-(b) Investments
+b) Investments

 The Plan's investments are in a Master Trust held by the Trustee.
-The investment securities are stated at fair values based upon published quotations or, in the absence of available quotations, at fair values determined by the Trustee.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants as of the measurement date.
-Purchases and sales of securities are recorded on a trade-date basis.
+The investment securities are stated at fair value; fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants as of the measurement date.
+The fair value of equity securities is based on the last quoted bid price.
+Common collective trust funds are valued at net asset value (NAV) of the underlying fund as a practical expedient.
+The NAV is based on the value of the net assets owned by the fund.
+While the underlying assets are actively traded on an exchange, the fund is not.
+There are no imposed redemption or liquidation restrictions on participants and the Plan has no further contractual obligations to further invest in the funds.

+Purchases and sales of all securities are recorded on a trade-date basis.
 Interest is recorded on an accrual basis.
-Dividends are recorded on the ex-dividend date.
+Dividends are recorded on the exdividend date.
 Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold as well as held during the year.

 The Company maintains one Master Trust for two profit sharing and retirement plans that are sponsored by the Company.
 The two plans are the Plan and The Toro Company Profit Sharing Plan for Plymouth Union Employees.
 The purpose of the Master Trust is to pool investment transactions and achieve uniform rates of return on comparable funds under all plans.
-The Master Trust invests in fully benefit-responsive investment contracts stated at fair value which are then adjusted to contract value.
-Fair value of the contracts is calculated by discounting the related cash flows based on current yields of similar instruments with comparable durations.